theandrelima/nornflow/docs/quick_start.md

 You'll see three catalogs:
 - **Tasks**: Individual Nornir tasks, that represent a single automation action.
-- **Workflows**: Sequences of tasks grouped in a YAML file, representing a set of tasks that should be executed together over an invetory to achieve a end-goal.
+- **Workflows**: Sequences of tasks defined in YAML files that describe operations to be executed together.
-- **Nornir Filters**: Nornir filters that allow to select specific devices from the whole inventory to run either tasks or workflows against.
+- **Filters**: Nornir filters that allow you to select specific devices from the inventory.

 ## Running Tasks